 - “Chord” means that all the notes are sounded together, at the same time.

-- The major scale serves as reference when identifying chords by scale degrees… and that’s exactly what numbers mean in this article.
-For instance, 1 3 5 means to play the first, third and fifth notes of the major scale.
-Therefore, this goes for any chord found in this article.
+- The major scale serves as a reference when identifying chords by scale degrees… and that’s exactly what numbers mean in this article.
+For instance, 1 3 5 means to play the first, third, and fifth notes of the major scale.
+This goes for any chord found in this article.
 Degrees are raised by a sharp symbol (#) and lowered by the flat symbol (b).

 - Chords are built in intervals of ascending THIRDS (2 or more).
 This works 99% of the time.
-A third is the space (called “interval”) between two non-consecutive scale notes, up or down.
-For instance C-E is an ascending third (say “C D E” in your mind).
-Same thing works descending: C-A is a third (say “C B A” in your mind) but with chords.
+A third is a space (called “interval”) between two non-consecutive scale notes, up or down.
+For instance, C-E is an ascending third (say “C D E” in your mind).
+The same thing works descending: C-A is a third (say “C B A” in your mind) but with chords.
 Consequently, we won’t deal with descending intervals.